broadinstitute/adapt-pipes/README.md

 2. a JSON file of inputs to your WDL
 To design for a single taxon, modify `single_adapt_input_template.json`.
 Details on each of the inputs are below:
- - single_adapt.adapt.queueArn: Queue Arn (Amazon Resource Name) of the queue you want the jobs to run on.
+ - single_adapt.adapt.queueArn: Queue ARN (Amazon Resource Name) of the queue you want the jobs to run on.
+This should be either the `DefaultJobQueueArn` or the `PriorityJobQueueArn`.
  - single_adapt.adapt.taxid: Taxonomic ID of the design to create.
  - single_adapt.adapt.ref_accs: Accession number for sequences for references used by ADAPT for curation; separate multiple with commas.
  - single_adapt.adapt.segment: Segment number of genome to design for; set to 'None' for unsegmented genomes.